Controlling Web Crawlers For a Site

 It is a good habit not to block the crawlers of the main search engines, such as Google, Bing, Baidu (Chinese), Yandex (Russian), Naver (Korean), DuckDuckGo, Yahoo and others, based on your country.

-When a web crawler is out of control just do a search on the internet to figure out if it is malicious or not.
-There is a good chance that the same crawler has hit other sites and someone else has already asked for information or created reports about it that will be useful to understand whether to limit or block that particular crawler.
+When a web crawler is out of control there is a good chance that the same crawler has hit other sites and someone else has already asked for information or created reports about it that will be useful to understand whether to limit or block that particular crawler.

 Note that some crawlers may contribute a large number of pageviews if you use third-party services to monitor or add functionality to your site via scripts, etc.